Skip to main content

 Some veterinarians are trained in ultrasonography, but others may need to refer you to a specialist for the procedure or send the images to a specialist for review.1

 To prepare for your dog's ultrasound, your vet may ask you to withhold food and/or water for eight to 12 hours before the procedure.
-It's also important to let the veterinarian or specialist know about any medications your dog is taking, especially if they're not your regular vet.
+It's also important to let the veterinarian or specialist know about any medications your dog is taking, especially if they are not your regular vet.
 Certain medications can affect ultrasound results and/or interact with a sedative.2

 The results are typically available immediately unless further consultation with a veterinary radiologist is needed.
 If this is the case, it usually takes a few more days for the report to be finalized.1